 - In mathematics, students develop a set of math practices including the ability to reason abstractly and quantitatively, make sense of problems, and persevere in solving them.

 - Essential concepts and knowledge of our world are taught through the social studies and science programs.
-Social studies focuses on geography, economics, history, political systems, and human behavior.
+Social studies and science instruction is facilitated through an inquiry approach and focuses on geography, economics, history, political systems, and human behavior.
 Science emphasizes important concepts of life, physical, earth, and environmental sciences.

 - The health curriculum provides students with essential information about physical wellness and encourages good health practices.
 Topics include public health, human growth, and being wise health consumers.
 The drug education component teaches students about substance abuse and how to deal with peer pressure related to drug use.